crillab/metrics/docs/md/wallet.md

 ### Static Plots

+*Wallet* proposed many plots to show data.
 Static plots possess some common parameters:

 - `output`: output path to save the figure or None
 - `figsize`: size of the figure to output (inch)